Cyborg: Actual cyborgization attempts

 In current prosthetic applications, the C-Leg system developed by Otto Bock HealthCare, is used to replace a human leg that has been amputated because of injury or illness.
 The use of sensors in the artificial C-Leg aids in walking significantly by attempting to replicate the user's natural gait, as it would be prior to amputation.
-A similar system is being developed by the Swedish orthopedic company Integrum, the OPRATM Implant System, which is surgically anchored and integrated by means of osseointegration into the skeleton of the remainder of the amputated limb.
-The same company has developed e-OPRATM, a will-powered upper limb prosthesis system that is being evaluated in a clinical trial to allow sensory input to the central nervous system using pressure and temperature sensors in the prosthesis' finger tips.
-Prostheses like the C-Leg, the e-OPRATM Implant System, and the iLimb, are considered by some to be the first real steps towards the next generation of real-world cyborg applications.
-Additionally cochlear implants and magnetic implants which provide people with a sense that they would not otherwise have had can additionally be thought of as creating cyborgs..
+A similar system is being developed by the Swedish orthopedic company Integrum, the OPRA Implant System, which is surgically anchored and integrated by means of osseointegration into the skeleton of the remainder of the amputated limb.
+The same company has developed e-OPRA, a will-powered upper limb prosthesis system that is being evaluated in a clinical trial to allow sensory input to the central nervous system using pressure and temperature sensors in the prosthesis' finger tips.
+Prostheses like the C-Leg, the e-OPRA Implant System, and the iLimb, are considered by some to be the first real steps towards the next generation of real-world cyborg applications.
+Additionally, cochlear implants and magnetic implants, which provide people with a sense that they would not otherwise have had, can additionally be thought of as creating cyborgs.

 In vision science, direct brain implants have been used to treat non-congenital (acquired) blindness.
-One of the first scientists to come up with a working brain interface to restore sight was a private researcher William Dobelle.
+One of the first scientists to come up with a working brain interface to restore sight was private researcher William Dobelle.

 Dobelle's first prototype was implanted into "Jerry", a man blinded in adulthood, in 1978.
 A single-array BCI containing 68 electrodes was implanted onto Jerry's visual cortex and succeeded in producing phosphenes, the sensation of seeing light.
 The system included cameras mounted on glasses to send signals to the implant.
 Initially, the implant allowed Jerry to see shades of grey in a limited field of vision at a low frame-rate.
 This also required him to be hooked up to a two-ton mainframe, but shrinking electronics and faster computers made his artificial eye more portable and now enable him to perform simple tasks unassisted.